uwe-e/BSE.Tunes.Xamarin/README.md

-# BSE.Tunes.Xamarin
+# BSEtunes Xamarin client
-This is the Xamarin cross platform client of the BSE system.
+This is the Xamarin cross platform client of the BSEtunes system.
 With this client you can play singles, whole albums, the content of your self created playlists and randomized, the whole content of your selected BSEtunes.

 ![BSEtunes](Images/bsetunes_iphone_animation.gif)